DeadlyArtist/SporadicClimate/README.md

 # Sporadic Climate
 Minecraft mod to make temperate zones much smaller in size for more varied generation.

 Allows customizing the size multiplier in the config.
+Pairs well with [Biome Sizes](https://www.curseforge.com/minecraft/mc-mods/biomesize).

 Requires the Balm mod.